-If you are sending applications but not getting interviews, your résumé, cover letter and application may need to be improved.
+If you are sending applications but not getting interviews, your résumé, cover letter or application may need work.

 Make sure your application:

-- is easy to read and not too long (usually no more than 2 pages)
+- is easy to read and not too long (no more than 2 pages)

 - is tailored to the job you are applying for